Q: How do I declare a concentration in English?

-A: You must meet with Professor Stephen Foley, Director of Undergraduate Studies.
+A: For 2018-19, you must meet with Professor Rolland Murray, Director of Undergraduate Studies.
 Only the Director of Undergraduate Studies can approve transfer credit for English courses taken at other institutions.
 The Registrar's office has a form for both preliminary and retroactive approval.
-When you meet with Professor Foley to request approval, you must bring with you the Registrar's transfer credit forms, plus the following: (1) a course description that explains in some detail the subject, approach, required reading, and assignments of the course for which you're seeking credit, and (2) an official transcript with grade received (if you've already taken the course).
+When you meet with Professor Murray to request approval, you must bring with you the Registrar's transfer credit forms, plus the following: (1) a course description that explains in some detail the subject, approach, required reading, and assignments of the course for which you're seeking credit, and (2) an official transcript with grade received (if you've already taken the course).
 It may be necessary for you to provide the course syllabus and examples of papers written, particularly if you're trying to determine Brown English course equivalents.

 Q: After I've declared my concentration, how often should I meet with my advisor?

 A: You are required to meet with your advisor at least once a year, but it is a good idea to consult with your advisor, at least briefly, before each pre-registration period so that you can be sure that you will fulfill the requirements of the concentration in time to graduate on schedule.

 Q: How many courses outside of the English Department can count toward my concentration in English?

 A: As many as two courses outside the department may count toward the concentration requirements.
 Any outside courses must be approved by your concentration advisor.

 Q: How do I apply for Honors in English?

 A: Electronic applications are submitted online from the English Honors Program page.
 You must have already declared a concentration in English.
 You should complete the application and submit it early in the second semester of your junior year, accompanied by two letters of recommendation from faculty members.
 You must submit a brief sample of your critical writing (5-7 pages) with your application.
 More details on the Honors Program page.